 Now is a great time to be a sales leader looking to take advantage of sales analytics.
 Cloud-based analytic tools, larger and more diverse data sets and a growing talent pool of analytical skills are making it easier to apply analytics to your sales organization.
 Analytics brings with it the allure of big insights and game-changing findings, drawing high levels of resource focus and investment dollars.
 But it also risks becoming “the new shiny object,” garnering lots of attention without the desired results or impact.
 To best leverage analytics, sales leaders need to focus on the foundation metrics of sales effectiveness.
 Foundation metrics are less about “big data” and more about “the right data”. . . the data and metrics that drive tangible value both now and into the future.

-In previous blog posts we introduced the concept of sales utilization and the related five drivers: Investments, Alignment, Execution, Perception and Results.
+In previous articles, we introduced the concept of sales utilization and the related five drivers: Investments, Alignment, Execution, Perception and Results.
 Several key metrics fall under each of these drivers, providing the quantitative backbone of sales utilization analysis.
 These drivers, or categories of metrics, allow leaders to benchmark their organization against market practice, inform planning and strategy, and reinforce direction or guide needed course corrections.
 This series, “Analytics in Action,” will look at how companies are using these metrics to improve sales productivity.

 Today’s Story: A Services Company Uncovers Needed Course Correction